TableExport

 Additional properties can be passed in to customize the look and feel of your tables, buttons, and exported data.

 Notice that by default, TableExport will create export buttons for three different filetypes xls, csv, txt.
-You can choose which buttons to generate by setting the
+You can choose which buttons to generate by setting the formats property to the filetypes of your choice.

 $("table").tableExport({